rinojs/rinojs/README.md

 ## 📢 Notice

-### 👍 For people who use version < v1.5.2
+### 👍 For people who use version < v1.5.3

-From version v1.5.2, we updated `@event` algorithm to check `@` first so there's no need to perform unnecessary operations.
-And now we empty dist directory before build new version of pages. **If you have anything that is important in `/dist` from using old versions, make sure get them out of dist folder before use new version.**
+From version v1.5.3, fixed the slow building speed caused by 1.5.2.

 ## 📖 Documentation